 The small recycling centre accommodates just 14 vehicles at any one time.
 It has poor accessibility due to steps to some containers and the site closes when full containers are collected adding to congestion on the access road.

-The Waste Transfer Barn - where waste collected at the kerbside is gathered up before being taken away to recycling and treatment facilities - shares the same access road as the HRC for lorries dropping waste off and taking it away, causing traffic issues for residents.
+The Waste Transfer Barn - where waste collected at the kerbside is gathered up before being taken away to recycling and treatment facilities - shares the same access road as the Household Recycling Centre (HRC) for lorries dropping waste off and taking it away, causing traffic issues for residents.
 Queuing traffic also causes disruption to neighbouring businesses by blocking access during the busiest periods each day.

 The Waste Transfer Barn has no extra space, so there is no possibility for taking different kinds of waste in the future.